avd1729/Load-Balancer/README.md

 # Load Balancer

-A simple mock load balancer implemented in **Go** with backend servers running on **Flask**.
+A load balancer is a crucial component in system design that distributes incoming network traffic across multiple servers.
+Its main purpose is to ensure that no single server is overburdened with too many requests, which helps improve the performance, reliability, and availability of applications.
+This is a simple mock load balancer implemented in **Go** with backend servers running on **Flask**.
 This setup distributes incoming requests to multiple backend servers in a round-robin fashion, ensuring load distribution and fault tolerance.

 ## Features
 - **Round-robin request distribution**